-This logic is rooted in how insecure partisan majorities can shape the separation of power politics reflected in the executive appointment process.
-If insecure partisan majorities make bipartisan cooperation and agreement more tenuous since the stakes are higher for attaining a partisan advantage (Lee 2016: 3), then it naturally follows that party unity will be strengthened while bipartisanship suffers.
+If IPMs make bipartisan cooperation and agreement more tenuous since the stakes are higher for attaining a partisan advantage (Lee 2016: 3), then it naturally follows that party unity will be strengthened while bipartisanship suffers.
 That is, stronger "in-party" (president's party) versus "out-party" (opposition party to the president) tensions occur under intense partisan competition (Lee 2016: 179).
 The collective action consequences of insecure partisan majorities are exacerbated in an era of high levels of elite partisan polarization, thus making bipartisanship requisite for effective collective outcomes (Curry and Lee 2020).
 As Senate partisan majorities become more insecure, presidents will experience greater difficulty getting their executive nominations confirmed by the Senate.
 Presidents will respond to this situation by nominating more ideologically divergent (i.e., moderate) executive nominees that will have an easier time being confirmed by the Senate.
 Because IPMs make Senate partisan control more volatile, Senators may fear they will lose the ability to oversee executive branch agencies beyond the current Congress cycle.
 Hence, this raises the stakes of confirmation, and thus paradoxically makes the Senate less willing to reject more ideologically divergent (moderate) nominees serving under a future shift in partisan control of the Senate.

-Because gridlock both within and between the branches arises from insecure partisan majorities, exacerbated by non-majoritarian procedures which empower individual Senators and the minority party, the Senate has difficulty ensuring that confirmed executive appointees will be responsive to their policy and administrative concerns ex post.
+Because gridlock both within and between the branches are present in the form of insecure partisan majorities, exacerbated by non-majoritarian procedures which empower individual Senators and the minority party, the Senate has difficulty ensuring that confirmed executive appointees will be responsive to their policy and administrative concerns ex post.
 The logic advanced here presumes that insecure partisan majorities reduce executive branch cohesion by requiring presidents to appoint 'confirmable' executive nominee positions that are less ideologically proximate to themselves.
 This logic leads to the hypotheses: